Loading...

 3. Clean tracks and rollers

-Garage door maintenance includes all the routine upkeep tasks that keep your door in working order and safe e.g. lubricating the springs and hinges, testing for draughts, cleaning, replacing damaged seals and anything else that extends its life and helps your garage stay dry and secure.
+Garage door maintenance includes all the routine upkeep tasks that keep your entrance system in working order and safe e.g. lubricating the springs and hinges, testing for draughts, cleaning, replacing damaged seals and anything else that extends its life and helps your space stay dry and secure.

 Some of these tasks only need to be done about once a year.
 Others are season-specific or need doing on a weekly or bi-weekly basis.
 If it sounds complicated, don’t worry: once you establish a routine, the maintenance process becomes quite easy!